About Ebykr

 The Brooks Patent Duralumin Champion joined another duralumin model that year with another mouthful of a name: the Brooks Supplex S. 30 Duralumin Extra Narrow.
 Unlike its sportier cousin, The Champ — with its racing pedigree — the Supplex Duralumin Extra Narrow was a spring mattress saddle for fast road riding.
 (Yes, this was already becoming code-talk for slow road riding, judging by the saddles falling under this catalog header).
 Brooks suggests it was designed for, “lightweight roadster riders who prefer resilience in the seat itself.”
 Sounds about right, doesn’t it?

 By the following year, two important changes had been made to the only full-aluminum chassis models ever sold by Brooks.
-First, use of the duralumin name was dropped in favor of the more Anglican-sounding (and trademark-free) castalumin name.
+First, the duralumin name was dropped in favor of castalumin.
+That switch makes rather more sense once you know where duralumin came from, because it was not French at all.
+It was German, coined at Düren from dur and aluminium, and it was a registered trade mark of Dürener Metallwerke AG.
+A British firm naming a product after a live German trade mark 15 years after the Armistice had two good reasons to think again, and castalumin, which describes the die-cast alloy frame plainly enough, gave Brooks a name of its own.
 Second, what had been two new duralumin saddle models became two newer yet castalumin saddle models.

 The B. 16 Champion Patent Castalumin Frame featured an intriguing “shock absorbing nose shackle” to provide “semi-automatic seat tensioning.”
 One wonders why on this saddle and not on other concurrent saddles with more traditional Brooks frames.
 Does steel absorb shock noticeably better than aluminum in saddles, too?

 One also wonders why Brooks sought to rectify loose seat tension with shock absorbing nose shackles.
 Seems rather incongruous on first thought, not to mention a marketing miss.
-Maybe that’s why the technology was termed a “shock absorbing rubber buffer” by the 1935 catalog, despite its initial introduction as such on the B. 185 motor saddle a full decade earlier.
+Maybe that’s why the technology was termed a “shock absorbing rubber buffer” by the 1935 catalog.
+It was not new then, and it did not begin on a motor saddle.
+The 1907 catalog already describes the B. 28 with the words at the rear, our patent system of rubber buffers is fitted — 18 years before the B. 185 arrived.
+The 1903, 1904 and 1905 books describe the same saddle without naming rubber at all, crediting its freedom from sagging to a patented arrangement at back, so the buffers themselves land somewhere between 1905 and 1907.

 The other new castalumin model was the Brooks Supplex S. 40/N Patent Castalumin Frame.
 Weighing a spry 10 ounces more than the racier B. 16 Castalumin, the S. 40 Castalumin included a generous spring mattress top and “stout” black weatherproof covering underlined with molded leather and felt.
 It was mounted on an “ingenious” die-cast alloy frame where the mattress springs were hooked to a steel frame cast into the backplate.
 Take that, Idéale!